British PM Johnson warns of tougher action to prevent coronavirus spread

 Johnson gave notice of potential tougher action as the latest health department figures revealed that 281 people had now died from COVID-19 in the UK, an increase of almost 50 fatalities in the past 24 hours, and there are 5,683 confirmed cases.

 "Please follow the advice and don't think that the fresh air gives you some immunity," he told a Downing Street press briefing.
-"You have to stay two metres from each other."
+"You have to stay 2m from each other."

 The government would take "additional measures" if people continued to fail to comply, and ministers were keeping options under review, he added.